 For the majority of couples, a separation becomes permanent.
 Married couples often file for divorce.
 Partners breaking up stay broken up.

-13 Positive Signs During Separation That Show Reconciliation Is Possible
+13 Signs During Separation That Show Reconciliation Is Possible, According to a Former Therapist

 Relationship experts have found that there are positive signs during separation that indicate that reconciliation isn’t just possible — it’s very likely to happen.